TietoEVRY-CIO-Digital-channels/tieto_styles/README.md

 # Tieto styleguide

-Stylesheet library containing common Tieto styles, colours, typography and components.
+This is a stylesheet library containing common Tieto styles, colours, typography and components.
 To be used for consistency and non-redundant work within internal applications.

 Previous version of styleguide should be mostly up-to-date but it'll not be maintained in the future: https://company-81847.frontify.com/d/VHfNy7brWRvI/tieto-style-guide#/introduction/overview